foj64/web-crawler/README.md

-# Web Crawler
+# Web Crawler with Machine Learning

 This project implements a web crawler.
 The crawler collects data from URLs, stores the history in an SQLite database, and provides RESTful APIs for creating knowledge bases, adding URLs, and estimating the number of pages.
+The machine learning model is trained using historical data collected by the crawler.

 ## Features